 We work with mortgage lenders and servicers to help ensure compliance with the relevant federal and state laws impacting residential and commercial mortgage origination, securitization, and servicing companies.
 We advise clients in the mortgage industry on regulation, examination, compliance, and supervision matters regarding various federal and state laws.

-Greenberg Traurig’s global Fintech Group has wide-ranging experience assisting clients on matters involving financial instruments and channels emerging outside of the traditional market and is ranked in the Chambers and Partners’ 2019 Chambers FinTech Guide for both the United States and Japan.
+Greenberg Traurig’s global Fintech Group has wide-ranging experience assisting clients on matters involving financial instruments and channels emerging outside of the traditional market and is ranked in the Chambers and Partners’ 2020 Chambers FinTech Guide for the United States, Mexico, Poland, and Japan.
 Our attorneys have experience in crypto/virtual currencies, electronic third-party payment systems, digital wallet and mobile payment, crowdlending marketplaces, carrier billing systems, structuring ELV payments/SEPA, consumer and commercial purpose online lending, payments, and the regulation of emoney and banking activities.
 Our many years of personal experience serving the financial technology industry allows us to provide our clients with targeted and creative legal strategies and advice.

-In order to leverage our diverse experience and for the purpose of centralizing our approach to blockchain matters, in 2017, Greenberg Traurig formed a global Blockchain Task Force, comprised of more than 75 attorneys across multiple legal disciplines in key financial hubs around the world.
-The Task Force advises clients on matters ranging from token generation events, initial coin offerings and cryptocurrency exchanges, to the development and licensing of blockchain-as-a-service.
+In order to leverage our diverse experience and for the purpose of centralizing our approach to blockchain matters, in 2017, Greenberg Traurig formed a global Blockchain Group, comprised of more than 80 attorneys across multiple legal disciplines in key financial hubs around the world.
+We leverage our diverse experience to advise clients on matters ranging from token structuring, fund formation, investment strategies, financial regulation and registration, international tax planning and structuring, stable coins and asset backed digital assets, infrastructure applications, technology licensing and development, securities compliance, cryptocurrency exchanges and trading, and blockchain-as-a-service.

-Our multidisciplinary approach enables the Task Force to readily anticipate, recognize, and address challenges that our clients may face with respect to blockchain development or utilization.
-Our dedicated response team consists of experienced attorneys with diverse backgrounds in securities and broker-dealer regulations, entity and fund formation and financing, exchange formation, financial services regulation, technology and intellectual property licensing, and taxation.
+Our multidisciplinary approach enables our team to readily anticipate, recognize, and address challenges that our clients may face with respect to blockchain and digital asset development or utilization.
+Our dedicated response team consists of experienced attorneys with diverse backgrounds in securities, commodities and broker-dealer regulations, entity and fund formation, financing, exchange formation, federal and state financial services regulation, technology and intellectual property licensing, privacy concerns, cybersecurity issues, and taxation.
 We also utilize resources from our robust government law and policy practice, which regularly advises governments and municipalities on evolving or model regulatory standards and other pertinent matters relating to blockchain.

 Futures and Derivatives Regulatory and Compliance